Fischlowitz Travel Fellowship

 Fischlowitz remembers his friendships with students from abroad as one of the most rewarding aspects of his time at Grinnell.
 He believes traveling independently in the United States has the power to enrich an international student’s education, beyond what can be accomplished by living for a few years in any single community.
 This award was established to provide opportunities for meaningful travel to students who might not otherwise be able to pursue it during their time at Grinnell.

-Learn more about how to apply for this exciting opportunity below or contact Jaime Chambers, international student adviser.
+Learn more about how to apply for this exciting opportunity below or contact Mollie Ullestad, international student adviser.

 Application Process for Fischlowitz Travel Fellowship